The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Banksy's Toxic Mary (AP pink) (signed), a screenprint from 2004, is estimated to be worth between £60,000 and £100,000.
-This artwork has shown a consistent value growth, with an auction history of one sale on 18th March 2021.
-Over the past five years, the hammer price has remained steady, with an average annual growth rate of -10%.
-The edition size of this work is limited to 44.
+The value of Banksy's Toxic Mary (AP pink) (signed) is estimated to be worth between £60,000 and £100,000.
+This screenprint, created in 2004, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of one sale on 18th March 2021.
+Over the past five years, the hammer price has ranged from £81,396 in the most recent sale.
+The edition size of this artwork is limited to 44.

 Meaning & Analysis